April 23, 2017

 Do you want to speak at conferences more?
 Do you submit to CFPs but struggle to have your proposals accepted?
 Perhaps writing an abstract puts you off from submitting entirely...?
 Let's change that.

 I want to help because there are countless conferences and speaking opportunities around the world just waiting for you.
-There's also a real need to spread the word about accessibility to keep improving the Web for people with disabilities; I'm but one public speaker.
+There's also a real need to spread the word about accessibility to keep improving the Web for people with disabilities.
+I'm but one, admittedly burned-out, public speaker.
 We need more voices and a stream of new ideas to keep improving accessibility awareness as our industry grows.

-I've done my fair share of public speaking in the past few years, with many of those talks originating as CFPs (Calls for Papers); but increasingly, as invited keynotes.
-I've learned some things along the way that increase the likelihood that one of my proposals will be accepted when I do submit a CFP, and I'd like to share them with you.
-Please recognize that these are just starting points, and your mileage may vary.
+I've done my fair share of public speaking in the past few years, with many of those talks originating as CFPs (Calls for Papers).
+Eventually, I started doing invited keynotes.
+I learned some things along the way that increased the likelihood that one of my proposals would be accepted when I did submit a CFP.
+I'd like to share them with you.
+Please recognize that these are just starting points and your mileage may vary.
 However, if you want to be a public speaker, submitting a winning abstract is key to breaking in.